sahanasai11/sahanasai11/README.md

 ## Education

-- Bachelor's Degree in Computer Science, Minor in Information and Data Sciences, California Institute of Technology, 2023
+- Bachelor's Degree in Computer Science, Minor in Information and Data Sciences (California Institute of Technology '23)

 <!-- ## Experience